Patricia Mezu LL.M, M.Ed., AMI Montessori Diploma

 What About Resources For Infants And Toddlers?

-Birth to three years really matters, within the landscape of early childhood education.
-In some ways, perhaps, it is overlooked.
+Birth to three years really matters!
+Within the landscape of early childhood education it is, in some ways, perhaps, overlooked.
 There's an assumption that those years aren't critical.
 However, research indicates otherwise.

 Why Birth To Three Years Really Matters